norwegianblueparrot/marketsimulatr/README.md

 <!-- badges: end -->

 The goal of marketsimulatr is to simulate a financial market with an active market maker.
-The package models a continuous-time, stochastic, double auction, where buyers and sellers randomly submit orders.
+The package models a continuous, stochastic, double auction, where buyers and sellers randomly submit orders.

 Market and limit orders are allowed.
 If market orders are submitted, and sufficient market depth is available, a weighted average price is